Canadian War Museum

 A portion of Arnold Hodgkins' collection of original works painted during and after his World War II service was acquired by the Canadian War Museum in Ottawa in November of 2019.

-A total of 23 paintings and approximately 75 sketches were acquired by the War Museum - a few of which are featured in the image and link below.
+A total of 23 paintings and approximately 75 sketches were acquired by the War Museum - a few of which are featured in the image and the multiple Canadian War Museum links listed below.

 One of Hodgkins' most gripping pieces, acquired for part of the Canadian War Museum's collection, is "Victim '43" depicting shell-shocked horror on the face of a solider.
 A state and expression that can be seen on all sides, during all wars.